This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 No outline - Lettering is not outlined.

-Sketch - The outline resembles a very flat satin stitches.
-It can be used for outlines that are thicker than running stitch outline and thinner than narrowest possible satin stitch outline.
+Sketch - The outline resembles very flat satin stitches.
+It can be used for outlines that are thicker than a running stitch outline and thinner than the narrowest possible satin stitch outline.

-Satin outline - The zig-zag outline of constant width similar to column objects.
+Satin outline - A zig-zag outline of constant width similar to column objects.

 Border - The outline is composed of pre-digitized objects.
-It can have outlines of separate color.
+It can have outlines of a separate color.

-Appliqu?utline - The outline contains tack-down stitches of separate color to stitch appliqu?abric to the underlying fabric.
+Appliqué outline - The outline contains tack-down stitches of a separate color to stitch appliqué fabric to the underlying fabric.

-Click the "Fill" icon and choose some other type of fill (default is "Fill 1").
+Click the "Fill" icon and choose another type of fill (the default is "Fill 1").
 For example, choose the "Cusped Lines" fill (Picture No. 4).

 4. Select plain fill pattern

-Note: The lettering size must be large enough, otherwise the fill pattern might be undistinguished.
-Choose the lettering height at least 2.5 cm (or 1 inch) to have the fill pattern noticeable (Picture No. 5).
+Note: The lettering size must be large enough; otherwise, the fill pattern might be indistinguishable.
+Choose a lettering height of at least 2.5 cm (or 1 inch) to make the fill pattern noticeable (Picture No. 5).

 5. Lettering with "Cusped Lines" fill pattern